aspose-total/Aspose.Total-Products/total/en/python-net/conversion/odt-to-fods/_index.md

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert ODT to FODS</h2>

+Converting ODT to FODS is a common requirement for Python developers.
+ODT is an open document format used for documents, presentations, and spreadsheets.
+It is an open standard for document exchange and is used by many applications.
+FODS is a Microsoft Excel format which is used to store data in a tabular format.
+It is a popular format for storing data and is widely used in the business world.
+Converting ODT to FODS allows users to access the data stored in the ODT file in a more convenient and efficient manner.

+<h2>How Aspose.Total helps for odt to fods conversion</h2>
-For a Python developer, who is trying to add a ODT to FODS conversion feature within application.
-[Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) API can help to automate the conversion process.
-It's a full package of various APIs dealing different formats.

-It's mainly in two steps.
-Firstly use [Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/) API to convert ODT file to HTML.
-After that by using Excel Python API [Aspose.Cells for Python via .NET](https://products.aspose.com/cells/python-net/), save the created HTML into desired Microsoft Excel format.
+Aspose.Total for Python via .NET is a comprehensive package of APIs that can help automate the conversion process from ODT to FODS.
+It is a full package of various APIs dealing with different formats.
+The conversion process is mainly in two steps.
+Firstly, Aspose.Words for Python via .NET API is used to convert the ODT file to HTML.
+After that, Excel Python API Aspose.Cells for Python via .NET is used to save the created HTML into the desired Microsoft Excel format.
+This API is easy to use and provides a fast and reliable way to convert ODT to FODS.
+It also provides a wide range of features such as support for various document formats, support for multiple languages, and support for various operating systems.
+Aspose.Total for Python via .NET is a great choice for Python developers who need to convert ODT to FODS.

 {{% /blocks/products/pf/feature-page-summary %}}